KIwabuchi/serac/src/docs/sphinx/quickstart.rst

 Building dependencies
 ^^^^^^^^^^^^^^^^^^^^^

+Uberenv is a Spack wrapper simplifing the TPL build process.
 The invocation of ``uberenv.py`` is slightly modified from the standard instructions above in order to force the use of the Homebrew-installed MPI and compilers:

 .. code-block:: bash

    $ ./scripts/uberenv/uberenv.py --spack-env-file=/path/to/spack.yaml --prefix=/path/to/install --spec="%clang@14 ^openmpi@5"

 .. note::
-   To build with devtools and profiling enabled, change the spec to `"%clang@14+devtools+profiling ^openmpi@5"`
+   To build with devtools and profiling enabled, change the spec to ``"%clang@14+devtools+profiling ^openmpi@5"``